bricksdont/WMT19RefDA/README.md

 ## TL;DR

+- Find the login page here: https://wmt19.waypost.net/
 - WMT19 will feature reference-based direct assessment (DA), carried out by research teams
 - This evaluation will be based on segment-level annotation
+- Language pairs we are currently running are: DE-CS, DE-FR, CS-DE, ZH-EN
+- To participate, **you need to be proficient in one of the target languages only**
 - Please use the [Github issue tracker](https://github.com/bricksdont/WMT19RefDA/issues) to report any problems

 ## Timeline